top of page

-FROM MEXICO TO THE WORLD; SOPHIE DAHL CHOSE AN EMBROIDERED PONCHO
+FROM MEXICO TO THE WORLD; SOPHIE DAHL CHOSE A PONCHO FROM MA.
+DEL PILAR

 The origin: hands that embroider identity

-This embroidered poncho was born in Mexico, created by Ma. del Pilar García, a master craftsman from Malinaltepec, Guerrero.
-She learned her art through generations.
+A poncho that was born in Mexico, created by Ma. del Pilar García, a master craftsman from Malinaltepec, Guerrero who learned his art through generations, was chosen by Sophie Dahl.

 It is not a mass-produced garment.